yuxunn/tp/docs/team/liconghuang.md

 - **New Feature**: Added a command to convert leads to clients and vice versa.
     - **What it does**: Allows user to convert leads to client.
-    - **Justification**: This feature improves the product signficantly because a suer would be able.
+    - **Justification**: This feature improves the product signficantly because a user would be able to convert leads to clients, and client to leads without having to manually add them into their respective category of client or lead.
+This is to take into account for when the leads becomes the client of the student financial advisor, or when the student financial advisor wants to convert a client back to a lead.

 <p></p>